 The core of the State Records Office is the State archives collection.
 The collection consists of records created by the Colonial and State Governments, as well as Local Government authorities in Western Australia, which are retained permanently by the State Records Office.
 State archives include files, maps, architectural drawings, documents, microforms, sound recordings and electronic records.
 State archives can be accessed through the State Records Office Search Room by completing the necessary retrieval slip - with the exception of those records designated as restricted.

 The State Records Office operates a Search Room on the ground floor of the Alexander Library Building where clients may access State archives and make use of the supplementary finding aids and indexes provided.
-In order to use original materials clients must obtain a Researcher's Ticket from the Search Room Enquiry Desk and complete a retrieval slip for the items which they require.
-The Archival Services Team undertakes three retrievals per day from within the building, and three retrievals per week from the Intermediate Records Repository.
+In order to use original materials clients must obtain a Researcher's Ticket from the Search Room Enquiry Desk and complete a retrieval slip for the items which they require, using the online request service or handwritten slips for items still in the hardcopy system.
+The Archival Services Team undertakes two retrievals per day from within the building, and a daily retrieval from our offsite repository.

 Many of the most commonly used State archives have been reproduced in microform and are available in the State Records Office's Microform Area where they can be directly accessed by clients on a self-serve basis.